-Total remuneration of former members of the Management Board and their surviving dependants amounted to €4,758 thousand for 2022 (2021: €4,709 thousand).
-Remuneration for Supervisory Board members in office during the year under review totalled €683 thousand (2021: €740 thousand) during the year under review.
+For 2023, pension payments for former members of the Management Board and their surviving dependants totalled €4,768 thousand (2022: €4,758 thousand).
+The remuneration of the members of pbb's Supervisory Board in office during the year under review amounted to €699 thousand (2022: €683 thousand).
 This comprised exclusively fixed remuneration (including remuneration for memberships in Supervisory Board committees).